Ultrasound - Vascular

 What are the limitations of Vascular Ultrasound?

 - Vessels deep in the body are harder to see than superficial vessels.
 Specialized equipment or other tests such as CT or MRI may be necessary to properly visualize them.

 - Smaller vessels are more difficult to image and evaluate than larger vessels.

 - Calcifications that occur as a result of atherosclerosis may obstruct the ultrasound beam.

-- The test is specialized and is best performed by a technologist and physician with experience and interest in vascular ultrasound imaging.
+- The test is specialized and is best performed by a technologist and physician with experience in vascular ultrasound imaging.

 This page was reviewed on April 01, 2017